Aitia-IIOT/ah5-docs-java-spring/docs/downloads/test_builds.md

 # Test Builds

-The purpose of test builds is to allow the community to test the release candidates and report possibble issues before the official release of a new version.
+The purpose of test builds is to allow the community to test the release candidates and report possible issues before the official release of a new version.

 #### :material-tag: 5.0.0-TESTBUILD-0